Frequently Asked Questions

 -

-You are still eligible to receive settlement benefits if and when the court grants final approval of the settlement.
+You are still eligible to receive settlement benefits.
 At no cost, owners and lessees of certain affected vehicles are eligible for a software upgrade to effectively address the cars’ lack of an immobilizer.
 The software is designed to prevent the vehicles from starting without the key being present.
 Owners and lessees of affected vehicles that are not eligible the software upgrade may seek reimbursement up to $300 for the purchase of a steering wheel lock and purchase and installation of a glass breakage alarm or anti-theft system, or other aftermarket modifications designed to deter or prevent theft.

 - What if my car isn’t eligible for the software update?